 Demand Reduction Section

 DEA recognizes that not only reducing the quantity (supply) of drugs is essential to a safe and drug free country, but also reducing the desire (demand) for illicit drugs is a vital component to effectively reduce drug use in our Nation.
-For that reason, DEA created the Demand Reduction Section as a critical complement to our primary law enforcement mission and included drug prevention as one of the seven priorities in DEA’s vision:
+For that reason, DEA created the Community Outreach Section as a critical complement to our primary law enforcement mission and included drug use prevention as one of the seven priorities in DEA’s vision:

 "Support initiatives to reduce the demand for drugs and give assistance to